 The Giant Penis next to Checkpoint Charlie

-Most people would say that the history of Berlin is filled with tragic events and there is no way of saying this is a lie.
-Berlin was the center of most of the history in the last century and it paid a high price for everything that happened.
+Most people would say that the history of Berlin is filled with tragic events, and there is no way of saying this is a lie.
+Berlin was the center of most of the past in the last century, and it paid a high price for everything that happened.

-It is better to visit the city trying to understand how the city copes with its past than to just ignore it.
-This is why we write about these places on Fotostrasse and this is why you should see them as well.
+It is better to visit the city trying to understand how it copes with its past than to ignore it.
+This is why we write about these places on Fotostrasse and why you should also see them.

 If you like what you read here, you should join our Discord channel; there, you will find a place for open discussions about all the themes we talk about here, and it is a free space for you to share your questions, comments and suggestions.